Right now, the voluntary carbon markets are still in their early stages.

 While such low-carbon funds may not seem like a very direct way of investing in the carbon markets, removing any exposure to dirty companies from your portfolio is a great way to start making green investments.
-After all, it’s very likely that as the global push for net zero goes more and more mainstream, dirty companies will be first on the chopping block for investors and institutions alike.
+After all, it is very likely that as the global push for net-zero goes more and more mainstream, dirty companies will be first on the chopping block for investors and institutions alike.

 - Think of it like paying off your debts before investing your money.
-By first eliminating the dirty companies and funds that will drag your portfolio down in the future, you’ll be able to put your money to better use elsewhere.
+By first eliminating the dirty companies and funds that will drag your portfolio down in the future, you will be able to put your money to better use elsewhere.

 There already exist tools such as Fossil Free Fund to help you identify mutual funds and ETFs that have minimized their exposure to dirty investments.
 Choosing these low-carbon funds over competing products that lack such restrictions would be an easy change to make as a start to your carbon portfolio.

-Moving up from funds that simply don’t invest in dirty companies, the next level of exposure would be funds that only invest in green, carbon-market-related companies.
-We’ll call these “green funds”.
+Moving up from funds that simply do not invest in dirty companies, the next level of exposure would be funds that only invest in green, carbon-market-related companies.
+We’ll call these “green funds.”